onflow/docs/docs/building-on-flow/core-contracts/index.md

 sidebar_position: 13
 sidebar_custom_props:
   icon: 📝
+  description: Explore the core contracts that power the Flow blockchain, essential components for smart contract development and execution.
 ---

 Flow relies on a set of core contracts that define key portions of the